 How You Can Respond

 Won't you seriously consider placing your faith in Christ, as Dr. Martin Luther King Jr. did?
 God offers us this relationship with Him, and we simply respond.

 If you have surrendered to Jesus Christ, pray for a life-changing faith and a growing dependence on Him.
 Only He can bring into our hearts His supernatural love and the power to love others.

 As God transforms our lives, we have the potential to embody that which Martin Luther King dreamed.

-Charles Gilmer is president of The Impact Movement, a partner ministry with Campus Crusade for Christ, which takes the truth of Jesus Christ to the campus, the community and the world by producing leaders of African descent who are spiritually focused, financially responsible and morally fit.
+Charles Gilmer is president of The Impact Movement, a partner ministry with Cru, which takes the truth of Jesus Christ to the campus, the community and the world by producing leaders of African descent who are spiritually focused, financially responsible and morally fit.
 He has spoken on campuses across the US and in Africa on race relations, missions and the Christian faith.
 He is a graduate of the University of Pennsylvania and has been honored with a Doctor of Divinity degree by Carver Bible College.
 Charles and his wife, Rebecca, raised their 6 children in Orlando, Florida.